galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 Out of 442 miRNAs, 39 show significant differential expression.
 > > 2.
-There are 23 upregulated miRNAs and the `Ath-miR169` family members are the most upregulated one.
+There are 23 upregulated miRNAs and the `Ath-miR169` family members are the most upregulated ones.
 > {: .solution}
 >
 {: .question}